chriskomus/solar-battery-bt-monitor/docs/hardware_setup.md

 - Junctek Battery Monitor KH140F [user manual](http://68.168.132.244/KG-F_EN_manual.pdf)

 ### Battery
-- ~~12v 100ah lead acid deep cycle battery~~
 - PowerQueen 12.8v 100ah LifePo4 battery

 # Raspberry Pi Setup

 ## Powering the Pi

-Insufficient power will cause low voltage warnings.
-I wanted to power it off the front USB port on the Renogy Solar Charge Controller but I kept getting low voltage warnings, so I ended up just using a 12v DC barrel jack (The Raspberry Pi CM4 Board accepts 12v DC, most other Pis only accept 5v).
+Insufficient power will cause low voltage warnings and lots of problems.
+I wanted to power it off the front USB port on the Renogy Solar Charge Controller but I kept getting low voltage warnings, so I ended up using a 12v DC barrel jack (**IMPORTANT:** The Raspberry Pi CM4 Board accepts 12v DC, most other Pis only accept 5v) and powering right from the 12v DC source.

 YMMV on how well powering off the solar charge controller's usb works depending on controller and power cable.
 The best solution is to use officially supported power supplies that supply 5.1v.

 ## Getting Started